 The 3 types of watercolor washes

 There are three different types of watercolor washes, and each one is applied in a different way to produce a different effect.
 The three types of washes are flat washes, variegated washes, and graded washes.
-Today I will be demonstrating how to paint a flat wash, while future articles will cover the other two types.
+Today I will be demonstrating how to paint a flat wash, but you can learn how to paint variegated and graded washes here if you’d like.

 As the name “flat wash” implies, your aim is to end up with a “flat” or “even” wash of color throughout the entire area that you’re painting.
 A successful flat wash results in a seamless field of color without break, variation, or flaw.